30 Creepiest Abandoned Places Around the World that You Must Discover Once

 19. Eilean Donan – Loch Duich, Scotland

 There aren’t many abandoned places as rare as Eilean Donan, aka the Island of Donan.
 The gorgeous castle was built in the 13th century.
-Since then, Eilean Donan became a historical witness in the destination, including a raid of the Viking.
+Since then, Eilean Donan became a historical witness in the destination, including a raid of the Vikings.
 After many years of being a stronghold of the land, in 1719, the castle was demolished during the Jacobite rising of 1719.
 Later, it was left abandoned.

 Fortunately, after two hundred years of being a ruin, Lt Colonel John Macrae-Gilstrap bought the island and restored the castle in 1911 – 1932.
 At present, Eilean Donan is one of the top attractions on the west coast of Scotland.
-The castle opens its door to welcome visitors to participate in a lot of activities and events there.
+The castle opens its doors to welcome visitors to participate in a lot of activities and events there.

 Believe it or not, this Orpheum Theatre was built exactly the same day the Titanic sank, on April 15, 1913.
 Also, it was the second oldest theatre in the nation, after the one in Los Angeles.

 Of course, it looked beautiful, as some people say.
 But it was closed in 1959 after years of serving guests.
-Now, the whole building, which includes Orpheum Theatre, is private property.
+Now, the whole building, which includes the Orpheum Theatre, is private property.
 Parts of the building are currently used for different businesses.
 Hence, if you want to explore the theatre, perhaps you must ask for the owner’s permission.

 21. Power Plant IM – Charleroi, Belgium